The Neurology Clerkship Curriculum didactic core is made up of both a didactic component and an experiential learning component.

 - Computer based self- learning modules: These are both self-directed and faculty-led small-group and team-based modules designed to integrate vertically and horizontally between Neurology and interrelated fields, including Ophthalmology, Neuroradiology, Neuroanatomy, Physical Medicine and Rehab, Fundamentals of Acute Care, Health of Populations (fundamentals of primary and secondary stroke prevention) and Systems Based Practice (including financing of healthcare).

-- Small discussion groups
+- Small discussion groups (lunch Seminars)

 - Case-based noon lecture series: cover high yield topics for the SHELF Examination, assigned readings in the provided Pre-Test and Case Files books, as well as DVD videos of real cases to prepare for each session.
 Sessions are organized by topic, Diseases of Neuromuscular Transmission, Diseases of the Peripheral Nerve, Muscle Disorders, Dementia, Multiple Sclerosis, Child Neurology, Epilepsy, Movement Disorders, Coma, end-of-life communication (Brain Death) and Stroke.